i4mi/fhir-questionnaire/README.md

 ### populateAnswers(_resources, _overWriteExistingAnswers?): void
 Populates the questions with initialExpression FHIRPath extensions with data from given resources.
 The FHIRPath resources need to specify the needed resource type with %type as first node of the FHIRPath expressions (e.g. `'%patient.name.given.first()'`).
 You can use more complicated expressions with %type syntax (for example `%patient.name.where(use='official').given.first() + ' ' + %patient.name.where(use='official').family.first()`.
 An expression can only be populated from one resource, however a questionnaire can have multiple expression with different resources.
 When populating an item of type quantity, the result of the expression must be a string with value and unit separated by a space (e.g. `123 cm`).
-- parameter ** _resources**: an Array of resources used to populate the answers (e.g. Patient resource).
+- parameter **_resources**: an Array of resources used to populate the answers (e.g. Patient resource).
 Each resource type can only be in the array once.
 - parameter **_overWriteExistingAnswers**: optional parameter, specifies if existing answers should be overwritten (default: false)

 ### findQuestionById(_id, _data): IQuestion | undefined {
 Recursively searches for a IQuestion by ID.
 This is useful if a Questionnaires questions are nested on multiple layers.
 - parameter **_id**: the id of the IQuestion to find
 - parameter **_data**: the (nested) array of IQuestion to search in

+## Working with calculated expressions
+With calculated expressions, you can set the answer to one or multiple items of your questionnaire automatically, depending on the responses given on the responses the user gave to the other elements.
+You have to specify a [FHIRPath](https://hl7.org/fhirpath/)-Expression, that can be applied to the QuestionnaireResponse to extract a single value.
+The questionnaireResponse item is referred to as `item` in the calculated expression.
+The first value of the FHIRPath evaluation is then written to the items answer.
+The expression has to be defined in the [calculatedExpression extension](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-calculatedExpression).
+You can see some examples in the [Calculated Expressions Questionnaire](./__tests__/questionnaires/calculatedExpression.json).

+Currently, calculated expressions are only available for items with the hidden-Extension.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md)